Susceptor: Design and use

 Susceptors are usually made of metallised film, ceramics or metals (such as aluminium flakes).

 Susceptors meant to heat foods by direct conduction may be seen in the gray lining of packaging directly holding the food, and generally in good contact with it.
 For this reason, products meant to be browned via susceptor-generated thermal radiation carry instructions to microwave the food while still inside its packaging.

-A typical example is the paper-susceptor–lined dish directly holding a microwaveable pot pie or casserole.
+A typical example is the paper-susceptor-lined dish directly holding a microwaveable pie, pastie or casserole.
 This is useful for crisping and browning foods, as well as concentrating heat on the oil in a microwave popcorn bag in order to melt it rapidly.

 Among the first microwave susceptors marketed were those from the mid-1980s in a product called McCain Micro Chips by McCain Foods.
 It consisted of a susceptor sheet which cooked French fries in a microwave oven.
 These sheets are currently used in several types of packaging for heating and cooking products in microwave ovens.
 Care in package design and use is required for proper food safety.

 A "crisping sleeve" is a device made of paperboard and affixed with a susceptor used both as a rigid container to support the food items within and to focus heat on the foodstuff.
 They are generally intended for a single use.
 Hot Pockets were an example of a product which used crisping sleeves; a new formulation that does not need a crisping sleeve was introduced in June 2024.